kadencooper2005/Ethical-Hacking-Journal/README.md

 📡 Protocols

 TCP: Connection-oriented, reliable (used in apps needing guaranteed delivery)

     UDP: Connectionless, faster, but less reliable (used in video/audio streaming)

+ Kerberoasting
+  this is an authentication protocol that uses tickets as a form of communication and authentication.

 Stealth Scan (TCP 3-way Handshake):